ChloeValverde/Test2/README.md

 Finally at the end of this project we were able to gather that Texas _

 //Personal insights/learned: Throughout this project we have learned an ample amount of data relating to Texas voting statistics.
 For one, while the data is stored in mass excel forms, it is not very clean for the average reader to understand.
-It must be redone in order to show a clear and concise retelling of the data.</pre>
+It must be redone in order to show a clear and concise retelling of the data.

 <br></br>